The Flatness You Already Recognize

 From this, Frankl developed logotherapy, built on three pathways to meaning: through creative work, through experience of beauty or love, and through the attitude one takes toward unavoidable suffering.
 The critical insight — the one that separates Frankl from motivational advice — is that meaning emerges as a byproduct of engaged action.
 Not as a prerequisite for it.
 You do not find meaning and then act.
 You act with direction, and meaning appears in the movement.

 Frankl called one therapeutic technique "dereflection": stop the self-conscious search for meaning.
 Redirect attention to something concrete.
 A task.
 A person.
 A question that needs answering.
 The meaning you were searching for shows up sideways, while your hands are busy.
+You have probably experienced this — the afternoon you stopped thinking about purpose and just did the work, and somewhere in the doing, direction appeared.

 Twenty-three centuries earlier, Aristotle arrived at a startlingly similar position.
 His word was eudaimonia, usually translated as "happiness" or "flourishing" — but his meaning was sharper.
 Eudaimonia is not a feeling.
 It is an activity.
 The exercise of virtue over a complete life.
 Purpose, for Aristotle, is something you do, not something you have.
 A person living well is a person acting well, repeatedly, in specific situations, with other people.
 The couch and the insight and the journal entry are not the thing.
 The doing is the thing.